2021 UPDATE – From 1 July 2021 import approvals under the 25 Year Rule are handled by the new ROVER system.

 In December 2019 the Aust Govt. provided a 25 Year Rule Vehicle Import – Guidance (PDF) setting out how the new 25 Year Rule would operate under interim arrangements, the type of vehicles that can be imported under this option, and how to apply for an Import Approval.

 The new ROVER system took over for import approval applications from 1 July 2021, but the PDF is still a useful reference for the types of vehicles allowed for import under the 25 Year Rule.

 For convenience we have summarised the main points below.

 – 1988 and older rule

-This existing rule will continue to apply (unchanged) to ALL vehicles built BEFORE 1 January 1989, without restriction of vehicle category.
+This ceased to exist on 30 June 2021.
+It used to apply to ALL vehicles built BEFORE 1 January 1989, without restriction of vehicle category.

 – 25 Year Rule

 This applies to all vehicles that are at least 25 years old.
 Certain types of vehicles are excluded, see below.

 NOTE – “Significant modifications” may affect whether a vehicle can be imported.

 e.g. Different engine – this is OK providing it was a factory optional engine at the time of manufacture, ie. 180SX changed from NA engine to turbo SR20DET engine from the same vehicle model is OK but the same car being fitted with a Skyline GTR RB26DETT engine is not OK.